Zinedine Zidane: Early life and career

-Zinedine Yazid Zidane was born on 23 June 1972 in La Castellane, Marseille, in Southern France.
-He is the youngest of five siblings.
-Zidane is of Algerian descent, and his parents, Smaïl and Malika, immigrated to Paris from the village of Aguemoune in the Berber-speaking region of Kabylie in northern Algeria in 1953 before the start of the Algerian War.
-The family, which had settled in the city's tough northern districts of Barbès and Saint-Denis, found little work in the region, and in the mid-1960s moved to the northern Marseille suburb of La Castellane in the 16th arrondissement of Marseille.
+Zinedine Yazid Zidane was born on 23 June 1972 in La Castellane, a neighbourhood in the 16th arrondissement of Marseille, in Southern France.
+He is the youngest of five siblings born to Algerian parents Smaïl and Malika, who had immigrated to Paris from the village of Aguemoune in the Berber-speaking region of Kabylia in 1953, before the start of the Algerian War.
+The family, which had settled in the city's tough northern districts of Barbès and Saint-Denis, found little work in the region, and in the mid-1960s, moved to the northern Marseille suburb of La Castellane.
 In an interview with Esquire magazine, he stated:

 I have an affinity with the Arabic world.
 I have it in my blood, via my parents.
 I'm very proud of being French, but also very proud of having these roots and this diversity.

 His father worked as a warehouseman and security guard at a department store, often on the night shift, while his mother was a housewife.
 The family lived a reasonably comfortable life by the standards of the neighbourhood, which was notorious throughout Marseille for its high crime and unemployment rates.
 Zidane credits his strict upbringing and his father as the "guiding light" in his career.

 It was in Castellane where Zidane had his earliest introduction in football, joining in at the age of five in football games that the neighbourhood's children played on the Place Tartane, an 80-by-12-yard plaza that served as the main square of the housing complex.
 In July 2011, Zidane named former Marseille players Blaž Slišković, Enzo Francescoli and Jean-Pierre Papin as his idols while growing up.
-At the age of ten, Zidane got his first player's licence after joining the junior team of a local club from Castellane by the name of US Saint-Henri.
-After spending a year and a half at US Saint-Henri, Zidane joined SO Septèmes-les-Vallons when the Septèmes coach Robert Centenero convinced the club's Director to get Zidane.
+At the age of ten, Zidane got his first player's licence after joining the junior team of a local club from Castellane by the name of Saint-Henri.
+After spending a year and a half at Saint-Henri, Zidane joined Septèmes-les-Vallons when the Septèmes coach Robert Centenero convinced the club's director to get Zidane.
 Zidane stayed with Septèmes until the age of 14, at which time he was selected to attend a three-day training camp at the CREPS (Regional Centre for Sports and Physical Education) in Aix-en-Provence, one of several such footballing institutes run by the French Football Federation.
-It was here that Zidane was spotted by AS Cannes scout and former player Jean Varraud, who recommended him to the training centre director of the club.
+It was here that Zidane was spotted by Cannes scout and former player Jean Varraud, who recommended him to the training centre director of the club.
 As a 14-year-old watching the 1986 World Cup, the performance of Diego Maradona left an indelible mark on him, with Zidane stating Maradona "was on another level".